maiali13/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

             if the egg doesn't break:
                 move to floor 37 and drop 3rd egg etc...
-    if the egg doesnt break:
+    if the egg doesn't break:
         move to floor 75 and drop the 2nd egg etc...